Got it and don't need it? Flog it! Yet to really get the eBay cash rolling in, you need to know the etiquette and shortcuts.

 Imagine what you would search for.
 Take "stylish plunging neckline plum dress".
 No one's going to search for "stylish", "plunging" or "plum".
 Instead, try “new size 10 purple silk Whistles dress”, and you'll cram in tons more search terms.

-Alternatively, “driving video game, not had it long” isn't going to come up as often as “New Call of Duty Modern Warfare 3 (COD) for PS3”.
+Alternatively, “driving video game, not had it long” isn't going to come up as often as “New Grand Theft Auto 5 (GTA V) for PS3”.

 Got a top eBay buying tip that we haven't listed?
 Feed back in the eBay Selling Tips discussion.